marchaesen/vcxsrv/mesalib/docs/egl.rst

    same as those for ``-D platforms=...``.
 When the variable is not set, the main library uses the first platform listed in ``-D platforms=...`` as the native platform.

-   Extensions like ``EGL_MESA_drm_display`` define new functions to create displays for non-native platforms.
-These extensions are usually used by applications that support non-native platforms.
-   Setting this variable is probably required only for some of the demos found in mesa/demo repository.

 ``EGL_LOG_LEVEL``
    This changes the log level of the main library and the drivers.
 The